edmondchuc/bdr-faealla-worked-data/README.md

 - [Mapped Faealla spreadsheet](https://docs.google.com/spreadsheets/d/1p3scX7z6wPQ0vtG-Bo_yoYcvRRs8muGm/edit?usp=sharing&ouid=108129827562056706312&rtpof=true&sd=true)

 ## Conceptual modelling assumptions

 The worked example was created based on the following assumptions:

 - Each row in the CSV file represents a Darwin Core record.
-These record are represented in the TERN Ontology with the class `tern:RDFDataset`.
+These records are represented in the TERN Ontology with the class `tern:RDFDataset`.
+- All items in a row (observation, sampling, etc.) are part of an `tern:RDFDataset` instance.
 - The provenance and country code information are recorded in the `tern:RDFDataset` class as `tern:Attribute` instances.
+- Sites are inferred from the location remarks and the decimal latitude and longitude values.
 - Occurrences are recorded with the class `tern:Sampling`.
-The location of where the sampling occurred is recorded with `geosparql:hasGeometry`.
+The sampling events take place from within the established site.
 The result of the sampling is an occurrence recorded as a `tern:Sample`.
+- The person who performed the samplings and observations also established the site.
 - Three possible observations are made on the occurrence (fauna) sample:
   - sex (gender) of the occurrence
   - life stage of the occurrence
   - habitat description of the occurrence
 - A specimen of an occurrence is recorded with the class `tern:MaterialSample`.
 The way the specimen was collected are recorded with the class `tern:Sampling`.
 - Two possible observations are made on the specimen:
   - type status
   - taxonomic information (captured with the `tern:Taxon`)
 - Attribution to people are recorded with the property `prov:wasAssociatedWith`.
-- All items in a row (observation, sampling, etc.) are part of an `tern:RDFDataset` instance.

 ## Contact